How to send email from Claude.

 Once authenticated, Claude can see your contacts, templates, campaigns, and configuration.
 Everything is scoped to your account and your API key, so there are no surprises about permissions.

-Step 3: Send your first email
+Step 3: Send your first test email

 Open Claude Code and type something like this.